- It's the only guitar you'll ever need

 Ovangkol is similar to Rosewood but with a little more mid-range presence and a bright high end similar to Koa.

-Taylor Guitars unveiled Ovangkol to the acoustic community as a more environmentally friendly option to Rosewood.
+Taylor Acoustic Guitars unveiled Ovangkol to the acoustic community as a more environmentally friendly option to Rosewood.
 It’s a versatile tonewood that will work for a variety of players.

 Mutenye